 You will receive a response to your interview approximately two to three weeks after completion.

 Once you successfully complete the selection process, you’ll receive an official offer to enroll.
 Offers are extended on a rolling basis.
-You will need to complete a few tasks to formally enroll, such as uploading unofficial transcripts.
+You will need to complete a few tasks to formally enroll, such as registering for the required Praxis II Content Knowledge exam.
 After you complete your tasks and accept your offer, you will connect with your assigned program staff to begin preparing for summer training.

 Once enrolled, you’ll receive guidance on completing mandatory state exams in your subject area, which you must pass before training starts.
 Test dates are limited and the exams may be challenging to pass.
 We encourage you to register and complete your required exams as early as possible.